CJ-Hsieh/CJ-Hsieh.github.io/_posts/2025-04-10-VVM-urban-garden.md

 ## 🧠 Bigger Picture

-This research highlights how **land-atmosphere feedbacks** shape local rainfall.
+This research highlights how **land-atmosphere feedbacks** and **surface heterogeneity** shape local rainfall.
-In the future, climate models — and city planners — may need to consider not just *how* cities grow, but *how* they nudge the sky above them.
+The atmosphere tends to homogeneize the moisture distribution through rainfall over drier regions.

 ---